-Nowadays, I am much wiser when in comes to purchasing chicken in bulk.
+Today, I am much wiser when in comes to purchasing chicken in bulk.
 Instead of throwing it in the freezer I make it a priority to meal prep all the chicken ahead of time so it is recipe ready.

+- Recipe ready.
 What’s the point of having all that meat if it is not going to be ready to eat when I need it.
 The last thing I want to do – or have time for – is to take frozen chicken out, try to thaw, and get it prepared in time before my family starts to revolt in hunger.

 - I live in an area where I have access to high quality meats.
 I can get big packages of natural (and sometimes organic) chicken from BJ’s Wholesale and Wegmans.
 Sometimes I go to Whole Foods.

-Also, I get a box of meats every 2 months from Butcher Box which is a meat delivery subscription company.
+- Also, I get a box of meats every 2 months from Butcher Box which is a meat delivery subscription company.
 I thought the meats in this box were outstanding.
 If high quality meats are a priority for you, and you don’t have access to many meat sources, then definitely check Butcher Box out.
 You can read my full Butcher Box review for more info.

 Below are ways that I prep a large package of chicken breasts for the freezer.
 Keep in mind that it will be helpful to have all of this planned out before you get home with the chicken just in case there are other ingredients you need to purchase.